IntentArchitect/Docs/articles/whats-new/2024/08/index.md

   - **[Advanced Mapping system documentation for module builders](#advanced-mapping-system-tutorial-for-module-builders)** - Tutorial now available for module builders wanting to leverage the advanced mapping system.

 ## Update details

+### Intent Architect v4.3 beta release

+The 4.3 beta is available as a side-by-side install, so you can keep your current version of Intent Architect running along side the beta.
+The beta can be acquired from our [downloads page](https://intentarchitect.com/#/downloads) in the `Pre-Release(s)` section.

+If you would like to experience the front-end design capabilities visit our [MudBlazor sample repository on GitHub](https://github.com/IntentArchitect/Intent.Samples.MudBlazor).

+For full details on what's in this release, check out the [4.3 release notes](xref:release-notes.intent-architect-v4.3).

 ### Service security modeling